 Anna Forrest, BS

 Ms. Forrest has over 12 years of experience in secondary and higher education professions as well as working for two non-profit institutions.
 She currently serves as the Administrative Assistant for the Clinical and Administrative Sciences Department.

 Ms. Forrest has a Bachelor of Science degree in General Studies with a focus on Communications from Drexel University in Philadelphia.

 Jennifer Renee Courtney, PharmD

 Co-director of Center for Advances Pharmacy Practice and

-Adjunct Professor, Community Pharmacy
+Adjunct Faculty, Community Pharmacy

 Jennifer Courtney is an adjunct faculty at the California Northstate University College of Pharmacy (CNUCOP).
 She received her Doctor of Pharmacy degree from CNUCOP in 2015.
 Dr. Courtney started in pharmacy in 1998 as a Pharmacy Clerk, and is now the Pharmacy Manager at Luckys (Savemart).
 She worked as the Lead Pharmacy Technician Instructor prior to teaching at CNUCOP.
 Her primary focus is community pharmacy and outreach.
 Dr. Courtney is also the adviser for the APhA-ASP Chapter at CNUCOP.

 Jennifer Graham, PharmD, MPH